Skip to main content

 • “Unlike other roguelites on the market, runs are constantly engaging and punishing enough to emphasize careful decision making while not being tedious.”

-• “I have yet to 'lose' a run after ~10 runs, but I imagine when I do, it will largely be to things out of my control or not grinding the meta progression enough.”
+• “I have yet to 'lose' a run after about 10 runs, but I imagine when I do, it will largely be due to factors out of my control or not grinding the meta progression enough.”

 • “You'll need a second life for grinding.”